-OPENSDWN exploits the LVAP abstraction and builds upon Odin [33, 42] and Aeorflux [32], by introducing datapath programmability, network function virtualization and participatory interface.
-Over the last years, several interesting architectures have been proposed towards a more programmable WiFi, for example Dyson [29], an architecture for extensible wireless LANs which also defines a set of APIs for clients and APs to be managed by a controller.
-Flashback [10] proposes a control channel technique for WiFi networks, by allowing stations to send short control messages concurrently with data transmissions, without affecting throughput.
+OPENSDWN exploits the LVAP abstraction and builds upon Odin [20], [13] and Aeroflux [21], by introducing datapath programmability, network function virtualization, and a participatory interface.
+Over the last years, several interesting architectures have been proposed towards a more programmable WiFi, for example Dyson [22], an architecture for extensible wireless LANs which also defines a set of APIs for clients and APs to be managed by a controller.
+Flashback [23] proposes a control channel technique for WiFi networks, by allowing stations to send short control messages concurrently with data transmissions, without affecting throughput.
 This ensures a low overhead control plane for WiFi networks that is decoupled from the data plane.
-BeHop [46] is a programmable wireless testbed for dense WiFi networks as they occur in in residential and enterprise settings.
-Atomix [6] is a modular software framework for building applications on wireless infrastructure which achieves hardware-like performance by building an 802.11a receiver that operates at high bandwidth and low latency.
-FlexRadio [8] aims to unify RF chain techniques (MIMO, full-duplex and interference alignment), into a single wireless node, and enables a flexible RF resource allocation.
-DIRAC [49] proposes a splitarchitecture wherein link-layer information is relayed by agents running on the APs to a central controller to improve network management decisions.
-However, the requirement for special software or hardware on the client, and violates the design requirements for OPENSDWN.
+BeHop [24] is a programmable wireless testbed for dense WiFi networks as they occur in in residential and enterprise settings.
+Atomix [25] is a modular software framework for building applications on wireless infrastructure which achieves hardware-like performance by building an 802.11a receiver that operates at high bandwidth and low latency.
+FlexRadio [26] aims to unify RF chain techniques (MIMO, full-duplex and interference alignment), into a single wireless node, and enables a flexible RF resource allocation.
+DIRAC [27] proposes a split-architecture wherein link-layer information is relayed by agents running on the APs to a central controller to improve network management decisions.
+However, the requirement for special software or hardware on the client side, violates the design requirements of OPENSDWN.
 There are also systems that do not modify the client in order to deliver services.
 In DenseAP [28], channel assignment and association related decisions are made centrally by taking advantage of a global view of the network.
 However, slicing is not supported and also client association management is limited.
-Also Centaur [38] seeks to improve the datapath in enterprise WiFi networks by using centralization to mitigate hidden terminals and to exploit exposed terminals.
+Also Centaur [29] seeks to improve the datapath in enterprise WiFi networks by using centralization to mitigate hidden terminals and to exploit exposed terminals.

-Picasso [22] enables virtualization across the MAC/PHY and uses spectrum slicing.
+Picasso [30] enables virtualization across the MAC/PHY and uses spectrum slicing.
 It allows a single radio to receive and transmit on different frequencies simultaneously.
-MAClets [7] allows multiple MAC/PHY protocols to share a single RF frontend.
+MAClets [31] allows multiple MAC/PHY protocols to share a single RF frontend.
 These advances can be used by OPENSDWN (and already Odin) to operate multiple LVAPs with different characteristics on top of the same AP.
-Alternative approaches, such as [43] and [45], are incompatible with today's WiFi MAC/PHY and thus do not fit our design requirements.
-FICA [43] introduces a new PHY layer, that splits the channel into separate subchannels which stations can simultaneously use according to their traffic demands.
-Jello [45], a MAC overlay where devices sense and occupy unused spectrum without central coordination or dedicated radio for control.
+Alternative approaches, such as [32] and [33], are incompatible with today's WiFi MAC/PHY and thus do not fit our design requirements.
+FICA [32] introduces a new PHY layer, that splits the channel into separate subchannels which stations can simultaneously use according to their traffic demands.
+Jello [33], a MAC overlay where devices sense and occupy unused spectrum without central coordination or dedicated radio for control.
 Enabling per-flow transmission settings will allow applications to centrally implement rate and power control.
-With OpenRadio [5], our system could also benefit from a clean-slate programmable network dataplane.
+With OpenRadio [34], our system could also benefit from a clean-slate programmable network dataplane.